nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 <component name="MathSender" kind="active" namespace="Ref">
 ```

 The `base_id` attribute specifies the beginning range of the assigned IDs for commands, telemetry, events, and parameters.
 The values declared in the component XML are added to this base address.
 This allows multiple instances of components to be declared with unique ID ranges.
-The `base_id_window` attribute is used to set a limit on ID ranges for spacing the base IDs sufficiently apart.
+The `base_id_window` attribute is used to set a limit on ID ranges for spacing the base IDs from different components sufficiently apart.
 If the IDs exceed the limit, the code generator will issue a warning.

 ### 3.2.3 Command connections